NumEconCopenhagen/projects-2023-de-slemme-programmeringsrotter/dataproject/README.md

 # Data analysis project

-Our project is titled **Data Project on the Distribution and Specification of Births in Denmark** and is about
+Our project is titled **Data Project on the Distribution and Specification of Births in Denmark**.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).